 Bible and Psychology.
 He is married to Jeannie, his wife of almost 47 years, and they have two children and one grandchild.

-Finance and Information Technology (IT).
-He is responsible for a budget of over twenty-seven million dollars.
-Like the other Director,
+Purchasing, Finance and Information Technology (IT).
+He is responsible for a budget of over twenty-eight million dollars.

-a Master Sergeant.
+Master Sergeant.
 He has a Bachelor of Science Degree in Organizational Management from Covenant College.
-Director Gorman has four children
+Director Gorman has

-(three sons, Jeff, Nick and Taylor and a daughter, Gabrielle) as well as a grandson (Mason).
+four children (three sons, Jeff, Nick and Taylor and a daughter, Gabrielle) as well as a grandson (Mason) and another

 Anne Brown is the Executive Secretary to both the Sheriff and Chief Deputy.
 She provides administrative support; scheduling and